ahuarte47/duckdb-pdal/README.md

 + ### PDAL_Info

-    To get information about the point cloud file without reading all the data, you can use the `PDAL_Info` function.
+    To get information about the point cloud files without reading all the data, use the `PDAL_Info` function:

-    For example:

     ```sql
     SELECT